imbhuvi1/BridgeLabz-Training/README.md

 - **23-DEC-2025 (Tuesday):**
   - Started using Trello for daily tasks as demonstrated in class.
   - Learned some terms of scrum, sdlc, agile etc taught in class.
-  - Submitted level1,level2 and level3 Java Strings & Exceptions Problems.
+  - Submitted solution of the assignment : Java Strings & Exceptions Problems.
   - Solved two scenario-based problems.

 - **24-DEC-2025 (Wednesday):**